David Grace (basketball): Personal life

-Grace grew up in Aberdeen, and played basketball and baseball at Aberdeen High School.
-He is of Native American descent (Eastern Cherokee) and has worked with the Nike N7 program for several years to honor Native Americans.
+Grace grew up in Aberdeen, Maryland and played basketball and baseball at Aberdeen High School.
 He earned a bachelor's of science degree in management (human resources) from Park University, and degrees in logistics and social services from the Air Force.
-He and his wife, Crystal, have six grown children: Troy, Terrell, Tierra, David II, Aubrey, and Andre, as well as godson Mekai Roquemore.
+He and his wife, Crystal, have six children.
 Grace's father Gerald was a high school basketball referee and baseball umpire in Maryland for 35 years, and his brother Jason coaches lacrosse at the NCAA level.